DIRECTLab/carla-energy-consumption/kenworth_trucks/new_vehicle_info.md

 Don't forget to remove the extra stuff from the blender file.
 I don't think we need a fancy fbx model that moves.
 You add the moving wheels seperately.
 Though it might be useful for how the trailer moves behind the cab...hmmm

 0. CARLA must be installed from the source to allow editing abilities.
 The following was done with CARLA installed from source for Linux on Ubuntu 20.
 Go [here](https://carla.readthedocs.io/en/latest/build_linux/) for how to build from source in Linux.
+Make sure that when you are cloning CARLA that you are getting version 0.9.14. use the command `git clone -b 0.9.14 https://github.com/carla-simulator/carla.git`.
+When pip installing the carla package install the correct package `pip install carla==0.9.14`
 1. Download and install [Blender](https://www.blender.org/download/)
 2. Find an .fbx model of the desired vehicle
     - as of right now I have found that it is not necessary to get a rigged 3D model for the wheels to move as part of the importing process is connecting your choice of model to the bones of a rigged model which will allow the wheels to move.